junsoo37/Data-Driven-Attribution/README.md

 # Data-Driven-Attribution

 * Development Data-Driven Attribution Models
+  * Shapley Value Attribution Model
-  * Shapley Value, Markov Chain
+  * Markov Chain Attribution Model

 * By using these attribution models, a marketing media mix can be implemented.